 The ashes will be provided to you in a sealed container but what you choose to do with the ashes is up to you.
 If you choose to keep the ashes at home, it is up to you how you store and/or display them.
 Cremated remains are not a health hazard so there is no safety regulation around handling or storing ashes.

 You may choose to have the ashes interred behind a memorial plaque at a cemetery.
 Or you may scatter their ashes somewhere that has special meaning to you.
 Or you may choose to keep them with you at home in a container of your choosing.
-It is entirely up to you.
+Choosing an option that’s right for you and your family is a personal choice that we can help guide you through.

 How do I know the ashes are mine?